-A Code of Ethics and Professional Conduct is hereby adopted to the end that the public respect and the status of the association members in the profession may be enhanced and secured and that ethical principles are to be followed to avoid actual or perceived impropriety.
+A Code of Ethics and Professional Conduct is hereby adopted to the end that the public respect, safety and the status of the association members in the coaching profession may be enhanced and secured.
+The ethical principles are to be followed to avoid all actual or perceived impropriety.

-The following basic rules shall govern the conduct and relations of members of the Professional Skaters Association.
-Any complaint concerning breaches thereof shall be dealt with by the Committee of Professional Standards according to the procedures that are adopted from time to time by the Board of Governors of the Professional Skaters Association.
+The following Code of Ethics rules shall govern the conduct of members of the Professional Skaters Association.
+Any complaint concerning breaches thereof shall be considered by the Committee of Professional Standards according to the procedures that are adopted from time to time by the Board of Governors of the Professional Skaters Association.

 1. Members of the Professional Skaters Association (hereafter referred to as "members"), shall at all times exercise the greatest care and discretion in their relationships with other members, pupils, and pupils of other members.

 2. No member shall represent themselves using false or deceptive statements intended to mislead

 3. In order to protect the safety and development of students, no member shall engage in any in person solicitation of a student while the student is actively engaged in a lesson or while “performing”.
 “Performing” means skating or preparing to skate in an event at an arena in a test, competition, or exhibition, and includes meeting with coaches, locker room time, practice skating, and warmup skating.